 Dr. Nathan Tintle (Grant PI; co-faculty mentor)

-Dr. Tintle is a highly experienced, successful, and award winning undergraduate research mentor.
-He has mentored over 70 undergraduate students, leading to 50 peer-reviewed papers, the majority involving undergraduate co-authors, as well as numerous conference presentations by the students (virtually every student is involved in at least one peer-reviewed publication and/or presentation).
+Dr. Tintle is a highly experienced, successful, and award-winning undergraduate research mentor.
+He has mentored over 100 undergraduate students, leading to 65 peer-reviewed papers, the majority involving undergraduate co-authors, as well as numerous conference presentations by the students (virtually every student is involved in at least one peer-reviewed publication and/or presentation).
 The majority of the researchers Dr. Tintle has mentored have gone on to graduate school, with many of these students now pursuing Ph.D.’s in fields including computer science, bioinformatics, statistics, mathematics, and biostatistics at prestigious institutions including Stanford, Univ. of Chicago, Univ. of Michigan, UC Berkeley, Harvard, MIT, Univ. of Washington and others.
-Dr. Tintle’s students are gender balanced, and include significant numbers of minority students.
+Dr. Tintle’s students are gender balanced and include significant numbers of minority students.
 His students have won numerous awards (e.g., graduate fellowships from NSF, DHS, DoD; research competitions).
-Recently, Dr. Tintle won the Waller Award for effective and innovative teaching of introductory statistics from the American Statistical Association, and has won other awards for his research and mentoring efforts.
-He is currently on a special advisory committee to the President of the American Statistical Association focusing on Developing and Training the Next Generation of Statisticians.
-He has experience as the PI or co-PI on six major federal grants totaling over $3 million.
+Recently, Dr. Tintle won the Waller Award for effective and innovative teaching of introductory statistics from the American Statistical Association, was named a fellow of the American Statistical Association, co-authored an award-winning book for introductory statistics and has won other awards for his research and mentoring efforts.
+He has experience as the PI or co-PI on numerous major federal grants totaling over $6 million.

 Dr. Luralyn Helming (co-faculty mentor)

-Having just completed her second year of teaching as a full-time faculty member, Dr. Helming has mentored 24 psychology students in the completion of seven unique psychological research experiments and papers during this time.
+Dr. Helming mentors the psychology students through their psychological research experiments each Fall, as well as teaching Research Methods.
 During summer 2015 she mentored a psychology undergraduate in conjunction with the PI on two projects, one exploring this Ukraine data and one exploring the ability to predict student and alumni satisfaction with their college choice.
-In the upcoming academic year she will mentor 7 psychology students as they design and conduct unique psychology experiments.
+The Ukraine focused study has since been published.
 In graduate school, Dr. Helming served as a co-mentor to six graduate students, assisted Dr. Lisa Newland in training and mentoring undergraduates to assist with Dr. Newland’s research, and was recognized for Outstanding Leadership in the School of Education at U. of South Dakota in 2011.

 Dr. Mark McCarthy (regional expert; co-faculty mentor)